Car accident lawyers Gold Coast

 Uninsured, unregistered, and hit-and-run vehicles

-These claims are subject to stricter procedural requirements and shorter time limits, and claimants are generally expected to demonstrate that reasonable steps were taken to identify the vehicle.
+Nominal Defendant claims are subject to stricter procedural requirements and shorter time limits than standard CTP claims, and claimants are generally expected to demonstrate that reasonable steps were taken to identify the vehicle.

 Compensation under the CTP scheme depends on whether another party caused or contributed to the accident.
-Fault is assessed by examining driving behaviour, traffic conditions, vehicle movements, and the surrounding circumstances of the collision.
+How fault is determined involves examining driving behaviour, traffic conditions, vehicle movements, road rules, and the surrounding circumstances of the collision, often supported by police reports, dashcam footage, witness statements, and vehicle damage patterns.

 Responsibility is not always all-or-nothing.
-Where an injured person’s own conduct contributed to the accident or worsened the injury, compensation may be reduced rather than refused.
-This principle - known as contributory negligence (Contributory Negligence: Definition, Examples and Effects on Liability) - plays a significant role in how many Queensland car accident claims are assessed.
+Where an injured person's own conduct contributed to the accident or worsened the injury, compensation may be reduced rather than refused under the principle of contributory negligence.
+This principle plays a significant role in Queensland car accident claims and applies even where the injured person was not wearing a seatbelt, was affected by alcohol, or was breaching road rules at the time of the accident.

 Time limits and procedural deadlines